caiodeberaldini/gntests/README.md

-# Graph Nets Demos Tests and my own Implementations
+# Graph Nets demos, tests and my own implementations

 This is a repository of Deepmind's Graph Networks demos and some own implementations attempts.
 For more infos about graph nets check out this [link](https://github.com/deepmind/graph_nets).